Vyral/base-template/_posts/2020-06-18-is-another-housing-market-collapse-imminent.md

 <center><em>Here&rsquo;s our take on whether our market is headed for disaster or not.</em></center>

 <br>One question that we’ve been hearing a lot lately is, “Are we in a bubble?”
 The real estate market is on fire right now, and the last time we saw something like this was in 2007.
-This was right before things hit the fan and went berserk.
+That was right before things hit the fan and went berserk.
 Understandably, there are a lot of people concerned that will happen again.

-**The truth is that a lot of things are different about this market than the one we saw in 2007**.
+**The truth is that a lot of things about this market are different from the one we saw in 2007**.
 For starters, a lot of the problems back then were man-made.
 You had Wall Street making money on mortgage-backed securities and asking banks to make more mortgages so they could make more money.
 With the pressure on banks to lend more mortgages, they lowered their standards.
 They approved a lot of people who couldn’t afford what they were asking for, and as a result, we had a huge fallout and housing crisis.
 There was a massive inventory of distressed homes (short sales and foreclosures) and it took us a while to recover the mistakes of that recession.

 **Our current situation has been a much more natural progression**.
 We’ve had a strong seller’s market for a while now, and low interest rates are keeping demand high while fewer people are selling.